Partners in Crime (Doctor Who): Critical reception

 The episode received many positive reviews.
 John Preston, writing for The Daily Telegraph, called the episode an "undiluted triumph".
 Opening his review, he said "last night's episode struck me as being as close to 50 minutes of pure pleasure as you're likely to get on television".
 He noted the episode's clever tackling of the topical theme of obesity, and its mixture of emotion and special effects.
 In closing, he said "the dejected critic, denied even the smallest nit to pick, walks glumly away".
-Scott Matthewman of The Stage lamented that the Adipose were not threatening enough.
+Scott Matthewman of The Stage lamented that the Adipose was not threatening enough.
 He liked the Adipose's execution of Miss Foster, a "momentary pause in mid-air, gravity only kicking in when the character looks down", comparing it to Wile E. Coyote and Chuck Jones, which "[was] a nice little touch in an episode ... full of them".
 He also appreciated Tate, saying that "David Tennant finally has a partner who is approaching an equal".
 Sam Wollaston of The Guardian wrote that Tate was "not right for this role" and "too hysterical, too comedy, not cool enough", and felt her inclusion was an attempt to trade on the popularity of her own series and "broaden the appeal of [Dr Who] still further".
 He also found the music "a bit oppressive" but concluded that, despite these criticisms, the show was "still awfully nice television".
 Keith Watson of Metro gave the episode 4 stars out of 5.
 He admitted that despite his dislike of Tate, "she isn't that bad".
 His review of the Adipose was positive, citing them as a reason of the quality of the show.
 Closing, he said "it split [his] sides".

 Jon Wise of The People said "Doctor Who is a super-galactic way of spending a Saturday night indoors", and appreciated that Donna was not romantically interested in the Doctor, unlike Martha or Rose.
 Ben Rawson-Jones gave the episode a wholly positive review, summarising it as containing "pure fantastic family fun, delivering a winning blend of action, comedy, poignancy and one unexpected shock cameo".